 The following legislative updates were written by Elaine Keefe, library lobbyist for the Minnesota Library Association (MLA) and Information Technology Educators of MN (ITEM).
-CMLE helps pay this lobbyist to serve the best interests of academic, K-12, public, and special libraries in Central MN (Latest information is at the top)
+CMLE helps pay for lobbyist services in order to serve the best interests of academic, K-12, public, and special libraries in Central MN.
+(Latest information is at the top of this post)

 Image credit: http://tinyurl.com/oddkzbj, licensed under CC BY-NC-SA 2.0